|| Luke ||

 "Is that it!"
 I shouted.
 I slammed my hands on the arm rests.

 "Whoa, slow down kid, that's not it.
 No, I got one of my tech guys to hack into the security and get the rest of the footage," Bernardo said.

 I turned back to the TV and saw the continuation of the footage.
-The man that was tying my mother suddenly fell backwards.
+The man that was on my mother suddenly fell backward.
 Blood staining the white walls.
-I saw my father appearing into the screen.
+I saw my father appearing on the screen.
 He held a gun and was firing at the attackers.
 My jaw dropped as I saw my father defending his home.